mroderick/wrapple/README.md

 You can use it with pretty much all globals defined on the `window` object.

+#### Link Seam

+In [Working Effectively with Legacy Code](http://www.informit.com/store/working-effectively-with-legacy-code-9780131177055), Michael Feathers describes *[Seams](http://www.informit.com/articles/article.aspx?p=359417)*.
+In the vernacular of that book, `wrapple` would most likely be described as a *Link Seam*.

 ## Compatibility

 `wrapple` should be able to run in most environments that can execute JavaScript